-The mission of the University System of Maryland (USM) is to improve the quality of life for the people of Maryland by--
+The mission of the University System of Maryland is to improve the quality of life for the people of Maryland by:

-- providing a comprehensive range of high quality, accessible, and affordable educational opportunities that recognize and address the need for life-long learning and global and environmental awareness; - engaging in research and creative scholarship that solves today's problems, expands the boundaries of current knowledge, and promotes an appreciation of learning in all areas: the arts, humanities, social sciences, natural sciences, and professions. - preparing graduates with the knowledge, skills, and integrity necessary to be successful leaders and engaged citizens, while providing knowledge-based programs and services that are responsive to needs of the state and the nation.
+- providing a comprehensive range of high-quality, accessible, and affordable educational opportunities that recognize and address the need for life-long learning and global and environmental awareness. - engaging in research and creative scholarship that solve today's problems, expand the boundaries of current knowledge, and promote an appreciation of learning in all areas: the arts, humanities, social sciences, natural sciences, and professions. - preparing graduates with the knowledge, skills, and integrity necessary to be successful leaders and engaged citizens, while providing knowledgebased programs and services that are responsive to needs of the state and the nation.